 Non-qualified noncitizen A noncitizen who does not have a qualified immigration status.

-Qualified noncitizen A person admitted to the U.S. in one of the immigration statuses in the list below: • Afghan and Iraqi Special Immigrant Visa • Deportation Withheld or Removal Withheld (this does not include Deferred Action for Childhood Arrivals or "DACA" status) • Amerasian Refugee • Asylee • Battered noncitizen (must also meet conditions in section B) • Citizens of the following Compact of Free Association (COFA) countries: • Republic of the Marshall Islands • Federated States of Micronesia • Republic of Palau • Conditional Entrant • Cuban-Haitian Entrant • Hmong or Laotian Highlander • Lawful Permanent Resident (LPR) (must also meet conditions in section B) • Parolee for at least one year (must also meet conditions in section B) • Refugee • Victims of Trafficking (as of the eligibility date in the certification letter issued by the Office of Refugee Resettlement).
+Qualified noncitizen A person admitted to the U.S. in one of the immigration statuses in the list below:

+Afghan and Iraqi Special Immigrant Visa

+Deportation Withheld or Removal Withheld (this does not include Deferred Action for Childhood Arrivals or "DACA" status)

+Amerasian Refugee

+Asylee

+Battered noncitizen (must also meet conditions in section B)

+Citizens of the following Compact of Free Association (COFA) countries:

+Republic of the Marshall Islands

+Federated States of Micronesia

+Republic of Palau

+Conditional Entrant

+Cuban-Haitian Entrant

+Hmong or Laotian Highlander

+Lawful Permanent Resident (LPR) (must also meet conditions in section B)

+Parolee for at least one year (must also meet conditions in section B)

+• Refugee

+Victims of Trafficking (as of the eligibility date in the certification letter issued by the Office of Refugee Resettlement).

+Parolee A noncitizen who has received a grant of parole into the United States for a temporary period of

+time because of urgent humanitarian needs or significant public benefit.
 American Indian Born in Canada An American Indian with at least 50% Indian ancestry born in Canada is considered a qualified noncitizen.
 NOTE A person in this group may choose to become an LPR.
 This does not affect the status as an American Indian born in Canada.
 The person does NOT need to meet the other conditions in section B. Foreign Born Member of U.S. Indian Tribe A member of a federally recognized U.S. Indian Tribe who does not claim U.S. citizenship.
 People in this group are considered qualified noncitizens.
 NOTE For federally recognized U.S. Indian Tribes see the annual list published in the Federal Register .